Pam Stephenson: Career

 In 2018, Stephenson was hired to defend Asa North, who had been accused of causing the deaths of his children after leaving them in a hot car in Carroll County, Georgia.
 During the trial, she was accused of being "woefully unprepared".
 She did not subpoena any witnesses and repeatedly talked on her cell phone, even during opening statements.
 Affidavits state that the judge asked Stephensen if she was on pills.
 The family of Asa North has since hired another attorney.
 As a result of the case, on September 20, 2019, Stephenson was suspended from the practice of law in Georgia.

-Stephenson won her primary in June of 2020, and was running unopposed for her seat.
+Stephenson won her primary in June 2020, and was running unopposed for her seat.
 However, her daughter, acting as her guardian with power of attorney, filed a resignation with the Georgia Governor's office on September 10, 2020.
-Stephenson is suffering from degenerative dementia.
+Stephenson was suffering from degenerative dementia.
+Stephenson died on June 17, 2024, at the age of 73.